huggingface/datasets/datasets/tmu_gfm_dataset/README.md

 ### Data Instances

-An example from the TMU-FGM-Dataset looks as follows:
+An example from the TMU-GFM-Dataset looks as follows:

 ```
 {'ave_f': 3.4000000953674316,